LTUC/amman-dotnet-401d2/Curriculum/Extra_Lectures/JWTAuth/Class26/Facilitator/Demo.md

 1. Add the Identity DB Context (`UsersDbContext`)
 1. Add the Application User
 	- Add any additional info we need such as firstname or lastname.
-Show them the "tree" of how it is all derived.
+	- Show them the "tree" of how it is all derived.
 1. Register the DbContext
 1. Register Identity
 1. Create a migration for the new database
 	- notice the error of needing to knwo what context?
 	- `add-migration -context usersdbcontext`
 	- `update-dateabase -context usersdbcontext`
+	- Notice the contents of the migration that got added.
+The tables?
 1. Notice the 7 tables that identity gives us within the database.
 Explore them.

+1. If there is time, deploy the app to Azure.

 The end result should be: